SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/create-azure-sql-database.md

 ## Prepare for Installation & Configuration

-When creating the database ensure the following:
+When creating the database, ensure the following:
 * **resource requirements are met**
 * **a dedicated Azure SQL database is created for SysKit Point.**
 * **Azure Virtual Machine, where SysKit Point will be installed, has access to Azure SQL database**